jaycapist/jaycapist.github.io/essays/ai-resource-or-tool.md

  - Reflection
 ---

-> "AI as enablers, not as the solution"
+> "AI as enablers, not as the solution" ~ Jayden 2024

 <div class="center-image">
  <img src="../img/aireflection/AIEssayImage2-removebg-preview.png" alt="AI as a tool or a resource" width="500" />